-This section defines periodical key transformation with master key K which is called ACPKM-Master re-keying mechanism.
-This mechanism can be applied to one of the basic modes of operation (CTR, GCM, CBC, CFB, OFB, OMAC modes) for getting an extension that uses periodical key transformation with master key.
+This section defines periodical key transformation with a master key, which is called ACPKM-Master re-keying mechanism.
+This mechanism can be applied to one of the basic modes of operation (CTR, GCM, CBC, CFB, OMAC modes) for getting an extension that uses periodical key transformation with a master key.
 This extension can be considered as a new mode of operation.

-Additional parameters that define the functioning of basic modes of operation with the ACPKM-Master re-keying mechanism are the section size N and the change frequency T of the key K. The values of N and T are measured in bits and are fixed within a specific protocol, based on the requirements of the system capacity and key lifetime (some recommendations on choosing N and T will be provided in Section 8).
+Additional parameters that define the functioning of modes of operation that use the ACPKM-Master re-keying mechanism are the section size N, the change frequency $T^$ of the master keys $K^1$ , $K^2$ , ... (see Figure 9) and the size d of the section key material.
+The values of N and $T^$ are measured in bits and are fixed within a specific protocol, based on the requirements of the system capacity and the key lifetime.
 The section size N MUST also be divisible by the block size n.
-The key frequency T MUST be divisible by n.
+The master key frequency $T^$ MUST be divisible by d and by n.

-The main idea behind internal re-keying with master key is presented in Figure 9:
+The main idea behind internal re-keying with a master key is presented in Figure 9:

+Master key frequency T\,

-Change frequency T, section size N, maximum message size = m_max.
+section size N,

+maximum message size = m\max.